HiveCase/layered-representation-of-images/README.md

 ## 10. Pretrained models used

-**No model is bundled and no model is trained** — all weights download from Hugging Face / external repos on first use.
-This is a pure inference pipeline of frozen experts.
+**Every stage uses a pretrained model, and no weights are bundled with the repo.** All weights download from Hugging Face or external repos on first use.
+This is a pure inference pipeline of pretrained experts.

 | Role | Model | Source | Status |
 |---|---|---|---|